 On July 29, 2019, President Trump signed into law H.R.
 1327, The Never Forget the Heroes: James Zadroga, Ray Pfeifer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund.
-The VCF Permanent Authorization Act extends the VCF’s claim filing deadline from December 18, 2020, to October 1, 2090, and appropriates such funds as may be necessary to pay all approved claims.
+The VCF Permanent Authorization Act extends the VCF’s claim filing deadline from December 18, 2020, to October 1, 2090, and appropriates such funds as may be necessary to pay all eligible claims.
 Please see the VCF Permanent Authorization Act page for more details.

 Laws and Regulations

 Documents related to the Victim Compensation Fund can be accessed through the links listed below.

 - H.R.
 1327 - Never Forget the Heroes: James Zadroga, Ray Pfeifer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund Act

 - Notice of Inquiry as published by the Special Master in the Federal Register on October 3, 2018.